 Creating Sustainable Health Systems in a Climate Crisis

 A sustainable health system provides for the care needs of today without compromising the ability to provide for those needs in the future.
 Climate change and other environmental challenges (biodiversity loss, pollution, soil depletion, etc.) are critical threats to health.
-Canada has made ambitious commitments to cut emissions, and while all targets have thus far been missed, the country has articulated a nonbinding strategy for 2050 of “deep decarbonization” of the economy.
+Canada has made ambitious commitments to cut emissions, and has articulated a strategy for 2050 of “deep decarbonization” of the economy.
 The health system has a large role to play in this undertaking, because despite its mission to support health, its practices are actually part of the problem.

-Team: Daniel Rainham, Sean Christie, Gillian Ritcey, Peter Tyedmers, Jono Drew
+Team: Daniel Rainham, Sean Christie, Gillian Ritcey, Peter Tyedmers, Nathan Ayer, Jono Drew, Meriel Fitzgerald

 Nova Scotia Health Atlas (Renewal)